TheSilver1023/Sapling/README.md

 ---

 # How to use
+1. Download the .mcpacks in the last release
+2. Import both files in your Minecraft
-1. Put the files in your world and set enable the Beta APIs experiment.
+3. Put the BP & RP in your world and set enable the Beta APIs experiment.
-2. Use `/tag @s add sapling_admin` to have access to all functions
+4. Use `/tag @s add sapling_admin` to have access to all functions
-3. Put `#help` or `./help` in the chat!
+5. Put `#help` or `./help` in the chat!

 ---